What Home Insurance Doesn't Cover: 15 Common Exclusions You Need to Know

 Why it's excluded: Business risks are commercially underwritten and require different actuarial models than personal homeowners coverage.

 Alternative: Add a home-based business endorsement or business pursuits endorsement for a few hundred dollars per year.
 For larger operations, a separate Business Owner's Policy (BOP) is recommended.
+Our home business insurance coverage guide breaks down each option.

 11. Intentional Damage

-If you or a household member intentionally damages your own property — or a neighbor's — your insurer will deny the claim.
+If you or a household member intentionally damages your own property, or a neighbor's, your insurer will deny the claim.

 Why it's excluded: This is a fundamental principle of insurance: coverage is for accidental losses.
 Covering intentional acts would create enormous moral hazard and invite fraud.